English immersion resources for immigrant students

-English immersion programs have students to be fully immersed in the American culture, which starts by learning its language — English.
-A number of those who enroll into English immersion programs are immigrant children.
+English immersion programs allow students to be fully immersed in the American culture, which starts by learning its language — English.
+A number of those who enroll in English immersion programs are immigrant children.
 Due to the fact that more ambitious choices are made by immigrant students than nonimmigrant students regarding academic choices, secondary effects, such as these English immersion programs, create positive outcomes.
-Immigrant children is defined as children who have at least one foreign born parent.
+Immigrant children are defined as children who have at least one foreign born parent.
 Some immigrant students show proficiency in English after being in the program for only 2–3 years while others take longer.
 There are not many other resources provided by schools that students can go to if they want to learn or improve their English.
 As a result, it can possibly affect immigrant students' proficiency in English.

-Background
+Programs

 There are two types of English immersion programs: